Half Acre Gym

 The locker/lock is the responsibility of the individual to whom it is checked out, or in the case of dependents, the parent's responsibility.
 Users are financially responsible for locks if lost or stolen.
 Locks issued by campus recreation that are not on the locker at the end of the rental term will result in a $10.00 replacement fee assessed to the user.

-Campus Recreation or the University of Wyoming is not responsible for theft in these facilities.
+Campus Recreation is not responsible for theft.
 It is recommended that you do not leave valuables such as jewelry, wallets, iPods, credit cards, etc. in lockers.
 Don't forget to lock your locker.

 Accidents and injuries can and do occur during sport, recreation and exercise activities.
 Notice is hereby given that the University of Wyoming is not responsible for accidents, injuries, and/or illness that may occur while on and/or during the use of university property; nor is the university responsible for any costs or expenses incurred as a result of any accident and/or injury that may occur on university property.
 Users understand and agree that their use of university facilities and/or services is at their own risk.

 Campus recreation facilities are controlled access facilities.
 No one will be permitted into activity areas without a valid WyoOne ID card or other active campus recreation pass.

 Use of another individual's WyoOne ID card is a violation of the UW Student Code of Conduct (reference Section V, Offenses against Property).
 If a WyoOne card is presented at the ID station by someone other than the cardholder, the card will be confiscated and the following will occur:

 - First offense: the cardholder will be given a notice of warning in writing via e-mail that a violation of the Student Code of Conduct has occurred.
 The cardholder will need to set up a meeting with the Coordinator of Open Recreation to discuss this violation.
 Access to Campus Recreation facilities and services will be restricted until this meeting occurs.